-Straightforward comparative statics on the function Ψ show that bubbles may become productive as a consequence of the following fiscal policies: (i) an increase in the labor income taxes paid by the young individuals and (ii) a reduction in the labor income taxes paid by the middle age individuals.
-As explained before, an increase in the labor income taxes paid by the young makes individuals use bubbles to transfer wealth to the first period of life.
+Straightforward comparative statics on the function Ψ show that bubbles may become productive as a consequence of the following fiscal policies: (i) an increase in the labour income taxes when they are mainly paid by the young individuals (Σ close to 1) and (ii) a reduction in the labour income taxes when they are mainly paid by the middle-aged individuals (Σ close to 0).
+As explained before, an increase in the labour income taxes paid by the young makes individuals use bubbles to transfer consumption to the first period of life.
 As a consequence, bubbles either disappear or become productive.
-Obviously, the effect is the opposite when the fiscal policy consists of increasing the taxes paid by the middle age individuals, either existence of bubbles is facilitated or bubbles become unproductive.
+Obviously, the effect is the opposite when the fiscal policy consists of increasing the taxes paid by the middle-aged individuals, either existence of bubbles is facilitated or bubbles become unproductive.
 Finally, an increase in the taxes on capital income has an ambiguous effect on the existence of productive bubbles.
 This is explained by the fact that these taxes reduce the stock of capital both when the equilibrium exhibits bubbles and when it does not exhibit bubbles.

-These results on the effect of fiscal policy on the stock of capital are summarized in Figure 2, that shows how both stocks of productive capital depend on the taxes on labor income.
-Panel a shows that if the tax rate on the labor income of the young is sufficiently small, then the bubble will be used to postpone consumption and, hence, it will be unproductive.
+These results on the effect of fiscal policy on the stock of capital are summarized in Figure 2 that shows how both stocks of productive capital depend on the taxes on labour income.
+Panel a shows the effect of the labor income tax when Σ is close to 1.
+It shows that if the tax rate on the labour income is sufficiently small, then the bubble will be used to postpone consumption and, hence, it will be unproductive.
 To see this, note that $k < k^$ for low values of this tax rate.
 As the tax rate increases, the bubble becomes productive and, eventually, the bubble disappears.
-Panel b shows the effects of the tax rate on the income of the middle age individuals.
+Panel b shows the effects of the tax rate on labour income when Σ is close to 0.
 These effects are the opposite from the ones displayed in Panel a.
 When this tax rate is sufficiently small, the bubble may not exist.
 When the tax rate increases, a productive bubble exists.
 Finally, for sufficiently large values of the tax rate, $k^ > k$ and, hence, the bubble becomes unproductive.